alexsa2517/WorkPilot/docs/00_overview.md

-# WorkPilot

-## Overview
-WorkPilot is an AI Employee platform for businesses.

-It helps automate receptionist work, customer service, and internal workflows.

-## First Product
-AI Receptionist for property management companies.

-## Core Functions
+# AI Film Studio OS

+This project is an AI system that simulates a full movie production studio.

+It converts user input into:
-- Answer customer questions
+- Scenes
-- Receive maintenance requests
+- Characters
-- Create tickets
+- Dialogue
-- Notify staff
+- Emotion flow
+- Video production pipeline